 Affects the Whole Image the Same Way

-With LUTs, it’s impossible to apply any shape information, sharpness, vignette, noise, or gradient removal.
-It means you still have to apply effects after color grading to achieve a perfect piece.
+With LUTs, applying shape information, sharpness, vignette, noise, or gradient removal is impossible.
+It would help if you still used effects after color grading to achieve a perfect piece.

 LUTs greatly enhance your color grading process.
-They save you time when trying to achieve the perfect look for your footage.
-And, they get you pretty close to the final result that you want, which is a look that you would have a hard time achieving.
+They save you time trying to achieve the perfect look for your footage.
+And, they get you pretty close to the final result you want, which is a look that you would have difficulty achieving.

 The bottom line.
 LUTs can’t beat creativity.
-So, it’s best to know what you want to achieve before you start tweaking your footage.
+So, it’s best to know what you want to achieve before tweaking your footage.
 Only then can you nail color grading with LUTs.